ejm570/CEUY-3013-End-of-Semester-Project-/README.md

 1. from source import System
 2. import matplotlib.pyplot as plt

-To allow the program to work create three vectors:
+Create three vectors:
 1. suctionpipe = (diameter in ft, length in ft, CH friction factor, sum of minor loss coefficients)
 2. dischargepipe = (diameter in ft, length in ft, CH friction factor, sum of minor loss coefficients)
 3. reservoirs = (elevation of R1 in ft, elevation of R2 in ft)

 Next define object:
-x = System(suctionpipe, dischargepipe, reservoirs, pumplocation in ft)
+1. x = System(suctionpipe, dischargepipe, reservoirs, pump inlet elevation in ft)

 Perform any function defined with your design flowrate inputted:
 1. x.system_curve(flowrate)